ugo-emekauwa/cisco-imm-automation-tools/src/deployment_tools/ucs_domain_deployment_tool/README.md

     ```
     git clone https://github.com/ugo-emekauwa/cisco-imm-automation-tools
     ```
+5. Unzip the downloaded Cisco IMM Automation Tools repository file.
-5. Generate a version 2 API key from your Intersight account.
+6. Generate a version 2 API key from your Intersight account.

     **(a).** Log into your Intersight account, click the Settings icon and select **Settings**.